muskanbagrecha/e-commerce/readme.md

 ### 5. Sign Up page -

 - Navigate to sign up page by clicking user icon in the header.
 When login pops up, click the "create new account link".
+- Input name
 - Input email address
 - Input password
+- Confirm password
+- Password can be hidden/shown
 - User agreement checkbox
 - Sign up button
 - Already have an account button, login button